 SkyWolf® offers a patented Solar Hybrid Diffused Augmented Wind Turbine (DAWT).
 A product that uses renewable wind and solar energy sources combined in one turbine.
 This turbine is significantly smaller standing only 30’ tall and 8’ diameter as compared to larger traditional wind turbines standing between 100’ to 300’ tall.
 Our product is patent protected and the only turbine in existence that combines wind and solar in an innovative design.

-There are several unique DAWT properties that separate us from the completion.
+There are several unique DAWT properties that separate us from the competition.
 Our smaller footprint DAWT places us in a perfect position as an alternative to the large wind turbine mfg and the small less robust turbine suppliers.
 In addition, the energy production of our DAWT at lower wind speeds and ease of installation is a technical advantage over the large turbines as they need higher wind speeds to produce energy.
 The added benefit of solar panels also allows us the technical advantage of producing power on any given day in any weather condition.
 Additionally, our price point is very competitive against each turbine type.

 With the small footprint design and high energy output utilizing wind and solar, the Hybrid DAWT is well suited for multiple installations for Micro Grid applications to supporting critical infrastructure bldgs for municipal facilities, government institutions, colleges and hospitals, to single installations for the private business and home owner.